kruize/kruize-demos/monitoring/local_monitoring/ReadMe.md

     - The TFB benchmark is initially deployed in the default namespace, comprising two key deployments
       - tfb-qrh: Serving as the application server.
       - tfb-database: Database to the server.
+    - Load is applied to the server for 20 mins within this namespace to simulate real-world usage scenarios
 - Install Kruize
   - Installs kruize under openshift-tuning name.
 - Metadata Collection and Experiment Creation
   - Kruize gathers data sources and metadata from the cluster.
   - Experiments `monitor_tfb_benchmark` and `monitor_tfb-db_benchmark` are created for the server and database deployments respectively in the `default` namespace.
-- Creating a New Namespace and Application deployment
-  - A new namespace named test-multiple-import is created.
-  - The TFB benchmark is deployed in the test-multiple-import namespace.
-  - Load is applied to the server for 20 mins within this namespace to simulate real-world usage scenarios.
-- Metadata Refresh and Experiment Setup
-  - Kruize updates its metadata to include the test-multiple-import namespace.
-  - New experiments `monitor_tfb_benchmark_multiple_import` and `monitor_tfb-db_benchmark_multiple_import` are created for the server and database deployments in `test-multiple-import` namespace.
 - Generate Recommendations
   - Generates Recommendations for all the experiments created.